 This skin condition is named after the distinctive dandruff-like scales which develop on the skin.
 As well as the noticeable movements of the mites on the skin.

 Mites can cause your Frenchie to display persistent scratching, chewing, or rubbing of the impacted regions.
-Some other symptoms of an infestation can include:
+Some other symptoms of an infestation can include the following:

 |Red, bumpy rash||Hair loss|

 |Reddened skin||Swollen skin|

 Mites can be controlled by applying topical medication that eliminates parasites.
-Your veterinarian will recommend this to you and advise you on how to use it safely.
+Your veterinarian will recommend this and advise you on how to use it safely.

-Because contamination can transmit among animals, all animals that have regular interaction with the infected animal must be treated simultaneously.
+Because contamination can transmit among animals, all animals interacting with the infected animal must be treated simultaneously.
 A variety of treatments may be needed over several weeks.

 Can Low Humidity Cause Dog Dandruff?